 Save a pfx/p12 file to a smart card

-1 Determine the name of the smart card
+Step 1 — Identify the smart card name

 Readers : 1